MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 ms.topic: how-to
 ms.date: 10/12/2020
 ---
-# Create a private endpoint to resources used by data connections, such as Event Hub and Storage
+# Create a Private Endpoint to resources used by data connections, such as Event Hub and Storage

 [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview) enables many types of Azure resources to securely communicate with each other.
-[Private Link](/azure/private-link/private-link-service-overview) enables clients on an Azure virtual network (VNet) to securely access data from a storage account.
-This allows network traffic between the Azure Data Explorer and the Azure service to travel over the Microsoft backbone, removing exposure from the public internet.
+[Private Link](/azure/private-link/private-link-service-overview) enables clients on an Azure Virtual Network (VNet) to securely access data from a storage account.
+This allows network traffic between Azure Data Explorer and the Azure service to travel over the Microsoft backbone, removing exposure from the public internet.
 A [Private Endpoint](/azure/private-link/private-endpoint-overview) uses an IP address from your VNet’s address space for the Azure service to securely connect between Azure Data Explorer and Azure services.
 Azure Data Explorer accesses the Private Endpoint of the storage accounts or Event Hubs.

 In contrast to a Private Endpoint, a [service endpoint](/azure/virtual-network/virtual-network-service-endpoints-overview) remains a publicly routable IP address.
-Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
-Endpoints allow you to secure your critical Azure service resources to only your virtual networks.
-Service Endpoints enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.
+A Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
+Service Endpoints enable private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.

 This article shows you how to create a connection between Azure Data Explorer and [Event Hub](ingest-data-event-hub-overview.md) or [Azure Storage](/azure/storage/).